cannatag/ldap3/docs/manual/source/connections.rst

     * object_class: class name of the attribute to add, can be a string containing a single value or a list of strings

-    * attributes: a dictionary in the form {'attr1': 'val1', 'attr2': 'val2', ...} or {'attr1': ['val1', 'val2', ...], ...} for multivalued attributes
+    * attributes: a dictionary in the form {'attr1': 'val1', 'attr2': 'val2', ...} (or {'attr1': ['val1', 'val2', ...], ...} for multivalued attributes)

     * controls: additional controls to send in the request

-* delete: deletes the object specified
+* delete: deletes the object specified:

     * dn: distinguished name of the object to delete

     * controls: additional controls to send in the request

-* modify: modifies attributes of an entry
+* modify: modifies attributes of an entry:

     * dn: distinguished name of the object whose attributes must be modified